alloystorm/dvvr/README.md

-# dvvr dance viewer vr
+# DVVR dance viewer vr

 DVVR is a realtime MMD viewer made with Unity engine.
 The idea is to leverage the modern rendering techniques and scripting capabilities from Unity Engine to give the MMD community a powerful viewer for them to enjoy their content on both desktop platforms and VR.